-- gaps between devices, when a user moves from one device to another;
+- Gaps between devices, when a user moves from one device to another;

 There are important requirements to map customer journeys effectively.

 - Ensure that maps reflect all touch points.
-Maps must reflect all potential communication points through which customers want to connect with companies: email, text, website, social media platforms and so on.
+Maps must reflect all potential communication points through which customers want to connect with companies: email, text, websites, social media platforms and so on.
 Maps must also reflect different sequences for these maps, in which customers take different paths.

 When designing a customer journey map, there's no set protocol, but there are guidelines for it, including that it should be visually appealing, comprehensive and understandable.
 Typical customer journey maps include infographics, diagrams and timelines.
 Multimedia has also been used for customer journey maps, including videos and storyboards.